karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/PermissionGroupApi/getPermissionGroupByName.md

-PermissionGroupApi::getPermissionGroupByName — Returns the permissionGroup row identified by the given name.
+PermissionGroupApi::getPermissionGroupByName — Returns the permission group row identified by the given name.